yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 └── 05-figures/
 </pre>

-Raw data are data files directly output from a software, and meta data are processed data which is a description of your raw data.
-For example, data file directly output a calculation and meta data are useful information such as bandgap of a material.
-Keep them separate and store your raw data in read only format.
+A few tricks I've learned along the way:

+**Keep it flat:** Nesting folders might seem like a good idea, but it can quickly become a maze.
+How many clicks does it take you to get to a file?

+**Separate different types of files:** Organize your files by type for easy access and understanding.
+Number the folders them when possible.

+**Distinguish between raw data and metadata:** Raw data is the file directly obtained from a software of instrument.
+It should be read-only.
+(Never modify your raw data!)
+Metadata describes your raw data, which provides insights into the raw data for those without expertise in the specific calculation method.
+For example, the output file from a DFT calculation is raw data, while the energy level or bandgap is metadata.

 ### Best Practice of Version Control